jflozanor/EZVIZ-Security-Camera-Analysis/milestone-3.md

 **Using TCP Connection to connect to Camera via Port 8000** I was unable to get any type of information. _jgherndz_

+**Hikvision IP Camera Access Bypass**
+We were not able to exploit the vulnerability using the three URLs.
+All what we can tell from this point is that this vulnerability has been mitigated. _kalsalehi_ & _msalharthi_

 ## Hinderances
 **Vulnerability Scan using Armitage**
 The hinderance would be that the attacks that Armitage found were not succcesful. _jgherndz_